 If our mind ‘considers’ not only the external environment as its environment but also the what’s going on in the body and our thoughts as its environment, where then is the mind located?

 No one knows.
 All we can do is measure its activity in the body, especially in the brain.
 Without going further into the mystery, we can be at least sure of the fact that our psychological phenomena are the result of the energy exchanges between our mind and our environment (both external and the so-called internal).

 In the post about emotions, I said that all emotions motivate us to perform actions.
 How do they do so?
 By providing us with extra energy.
 As soon as we take the actions, we are relieved of this extra energy and we attain psychological stability.

 Our mind is basically an energy-generator that generates energy in the form of emotions.
 Do we always take action when a certain emotion is generated?

 The answer is an obvious no. There is a certain threshold up to which we can tolerate the extra energy that our mind generates.
 This threshold varies from person to person and from emotion to emotion.
 Once this threshold is reached, the extra energy of the emotions becomes unbearable and we are forced to take actions.

-If due to some circumstantial pressure we are unable to take action, we can still channel out the energy in other ways such as talking, singing, writing, etc. or we may end up suppressing our emotions, but ultimately they have to leak out, even if it happens via the dreams that we see at night. (dreams and their meaning)
+If due to some circumstantial pressure we are unable to take action, we can still channel out the energy in other ways such as talking, singing, writing, etc. or we may end up suppressing our emotions, but ultimately they have to leak out, even if it happens via the dreams that we see at night.

 While we are all always trying to achieve psychological stability, the truth is that we can’t fully attain it as long as we are interacting with our environment, that is to say, as long as we are alive.

 When someone who has low self-esteem hates you or is jealous of you, his hatred makes him unstable and he feels like putting you down.
 By criticizing you or gossiping about you, he eases his emotions a bit and becomes stable.